2015 Michigan Wolverines football team: Vs. Florida

 On December 6, Michigan was selected to play in the Citrus Bowl against the Florida Gators.
 Michigan won the previous meeting, in the 2008 Capital One Bowl, by a score of 41–35.
 This was Michigan's 44th bowl game appearance, and fifth appearance in the Citrus Bowl.

 Michigan dominated Florida, winning 41–7.
 Michigan opened the scoring in the first quarter with a four-yard touchdown run from Drake Johnson.
 Florida responded with a two-yard touchdown pass from Antonio Callaway to Treon Harris, but that would be its only score of the game, as Michigan responded with 34 unanswered points.
 Michigan regained the lead in the second quarter with a 31-yard touchdown pass from Jake Rudock to Jehu Chesson, and then added a 21-yard field goal from Kenny Allen, making the score 17–7 in favor of Michigan at half-time.
 Michigan added to its lead in the third quarter via a three-yard touchdown pass from Rudock to Grant Perry and a two-yard touchdown run from Sione Houma, making the score 31–7 after three quarters.
 Michigan added ten more points in the fourth quarter via an eight-yard touchdown pass from Rudock to Johnson, before Allen added the final points of the game via a 25-yard field goal.

 Rudock was named the game MVP, as voted by the media.
 Jake Rudock became the first quarterback in Michigan history to throw for at least 250 yards in five consecutive games.
 Rudock completed 20-of-31 passes for 278 yards and three touchdowns, becoming just the second Michigan quarterback to throw for 3,000 yards in a single season, following John Navarre in 2003.
 Rudock finished his season ranked No. 2 in single-season passing yards (3,017) and No. 1 in single-season completion percentage (64 percent).
 With three receptions for 34 yards, tight end Jake Butt finishes the season ranked No. 2 in single-season receptions (51) by a Michigan tight end and No. 3 in receiving yards by a tight end (654).
 Michigan's 41 points marked the most that Florida had allowed this season.
 The win marked Michigan's second-largest scoring margin in a bowl game since the 1948 Rose Bowl (49–0 win over USC).
 The largest since that game came in a 42–7 win over NC State in the 1994 Hall of Fame Bowl.
 The attendance of 63,113 was the highest Citrus Bowl attendance figure since the 2008 Capital One Bowl, also between Michigan and Florida.

-2016 NFL Draft

-Three Wolverines were drafted in the 2016 NFL Draft.